Topological biomarkers for real-time detection of epileptic seizures: Abstract

 \section{Abstract}

-Automated seizure detection is a fundamental problem in computational neuroscience towards diagnosis and treatment's improvement of epileptic disease.
-We propose a real-time computational method for automated tracking and detection of epileptic seizures from raw neurophysiological recordings.
+Real time seizure detection is a fundamental problem in computational neuroscience towards diagnosis and treatment's improvement of epileptic disease.
+We propose a real-time computational method for tracking and detection of epileptic seizures from raw neurophysiological recordings.
 Our mechanism is based on the topological analysis of the sliding-window embedding of the time series derived from simultaneously recorded channels.
 We extract topological biomarkers from the signals via the computation of the persistent homology of time-evolving topological spaces.
 Remarkably, the proposed biomarkers robustly captures the change in the brain dynamics during the ictal state.
-We apply our methods in different types of signals including scalp and intracranial EEG and MEG, in patients during interictal and ictal states, showing high accuracy in a range of clinical situations.
+We apply our methods in different types of signals including scalp and intracranial electroencephalograms and magnetoencephalograms, in patients during interictal and ictal states, showing high accuracy in a range of clinical situations.